wagenbach/PyReach-Revision/commands/commonmux/README.md

 ## Integration

-The `DiesIraeCmdSet` is integrated into the main `CharacterCmdSet` in `commands/default_cmdsets.py`, making all these commands available to all characters in the game.
+The `CommonMuxCmdSet` is integrated into the main `CharacterCmdSet` in `commands/default_cmdsets.py`, making all these commands available to all characters in the game.

 ### File Specific Integration